 Transportation research covers the range of interactions between vehicle dynamics, the driver, and the road structure.
 Research ranges from novel systems for steering, braking and anti-roll control in heavy vehicles, through the failure mechanisms and lifetime estimation of pavement surfaces, to the interaction between the dynamics of a vehicle and the physical and mental actions of its driver.

-Tribology and MEMS research includes the design, fabrication and testing of novel micro-electro-mechanical devices and a wide spread of topics involving the friction, wear and lubrication of sliding or rolling surfaces, ranging from traditional macroscopic systems to applications in MEMS.
+MEMS research includes the design, fabrication and testing of novel micro-electro-mechanical devices and a wide spread of topics involving the friction, wear and lubrication of sliding or rolling surfaces, ranging from traditional macroscopic systems to applications in MEMS.